arvidn/libtorrent/docs/manual.rst

 resumed.
 This is typically a good way of avoiding race conditions when setting configuration options on torrents before starting them.

-If you pass in resume data, the paused state of the torrent when the resume data was saved will override the paused state you pass in here.
-You can override this by setting ``override_resume_data``.

-If ``auto_managed`` is true, this torrent will be queued, started and seeded automatically by libtorrent.
-When this is set, the torrent should also be started as paused.
-The default queue order is the order the torrents were added.
-They are all downloaded in that order.
-For more details, see queuing_.

-If you pass in resume data, the auto_managed state of the torrent when the resume data was saved will override the auto_managed state you pass in here.
-You can override this by setting ``override_resume_data``.

-``storage`` can be used to customize how the data is stored.
+``storage_constructor`` can be used to customize how the data is stored.
 The default storage will simply write the data to the files it belongs to, but it could be overridden to save everything to a single file at a specific location or encrypt the content on disk for instance.
 For more information about the ``storage_interface`` that needs to be implemented for a custom storage, see `storage_interface`_.

+The torrent_handle_ returned by ``add_torrent()`` can be used to retrieve information about the torrent's progress, its peers etc. It is also used to abort a torrent.

 The ``userdata`` parameter is optional and will be passed on to the extension constructor functions, if any (see `add_extension()`_).

-If ``seed_mode`` is set to true, libtorrent will assume that all files are present for this torrent and that they all match the hashes in the torrent file.
-Each time a peer requests to download a block, the piece is verified against the hash, unless it has been verified already.
-If a hash fails, the torrent will automatically leave the seed mode and recheck all the files.
-The use case for this mode is if a torrent is created and seeded, or if the user already know that the files are complete, this is a way to avoid the initial file checks, and significantly reduce the startup time.

-Setting ``seed_mode`` on a torrent without metadata (a .torrent file) is a no-op and will be ignored.

-If resume data is passed in with this torrent, the seed mode saved in there will override the seed mode you set here.

-The torrent_handle_ returned by ``add_torrent()`` can be used to retrieve information about the torrent's progress, its peers etc. It is also used to abort a torrent.

-If ``override_resume_data`` is set to true, the ``paused`` and ``auto_managed`` state of the torrent are not loaded from the resume data, but the states requested by this ``add_torrent_params`` will override it.
+The second overload that takes a tracker url and an info-hash instead of metadata (``torrent_info``) can be used with torrents where (at least some) peers support the metadata extension.
+For the overload to be available, libtorrent must be built with extensions enabled (``TORRENT_DISABLE_EXTENSIONS`` must not be defined).
+It also takes an optional ``name`` argument.
+This may be 0 in case no name should be assigned to the torrent.
+In case it's not 0, the name is used for the torrent as long as it doesn't have metadata.
+See ``torrent_handle::name``.

+If the torrent doesn't have a tracker, but relies on the DHT to find peers, the ``tracker_url`` can be 0.

 remove_torrent()